 This course covers many of the core issues of free speech, free press, freedom of religion, and the establishment clause.
 We will discuss Supreme Court cases, and surrounding commentary, on: political advocacy of unlawful action; fighting words; hate speech; libel; revelation of private facts; obscenity; pornography; commercial speech; prior restraints; content-based vs. content-neutral restrictions; the public forum doctrine; government speech, including government as educator; reporter’s privilege; government as employer; the right not to speak and freedom of association; access to the mass media; broadcasting and content regulation; religious arguments in the lawmaking process; religious symbols in governmental space; prayer in public school; public funding of religious schools; and exemptions and accommodations for the practice of religion.

 Prerequisite: FCGL 0102.

 FCGL 0415.
-FIREARMS LAW.
-(2 Credits)
+Firearms Law.
+(2 or 3 Credits)